DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcribbonseparator-class.md

 ### <a name="parameters"></a>Parâmetros

 *pDC*<br/>
-no Um ponteiro para um conteúdo de dispositivo.
+[em] Um ponteiro para o conteúdo de um dispositivo.

 ### <a name="return-value"></a>Valor retornado

-O tamanho do separador no contexto do dispositivo fornecido.
+O tamanho do separador no contexto do dispositivo dado.

-##  <a name="isseparator"></a>CMFCRibbonSeparator:: isseparatorr
+## <a name="cmfcribbonseparatorisseparator"></a><a name="isseparator"></a>CMFCRibbonSeparator::IsSeparator

-Indica se este é um separador.
+Indica se é um separador.

 ```
 virtual BOOL IsSeparator() const;